Game Management Unit 30B

 Access into the southwest corner of the Mule Mountains can be gained off of Highway 92 between Sierra Vista and Bisbee.
 When driving east on Highway 92 from Sierra Vista to Bisbee.
 Various dirt roads intersect the highway from the north (MP 345, MP 350, and Fowdy Ranch Rd.).
-This area is being developed so be aware of the residence in the area.
+This area is being developed and no hunting/trespass signs and gates have been locked, so be aware of the residence in the area.

 Overview: Cottontails are fairly abundant in the unit, although average rainfall has been lacking in the area during the year.
 During this past winter, the area received adequate rainfall and as a result, rabbit numbers are up, and provide an increased small game hunting opportunity.